ThinamXx/TrafficSigns..Classification/README.md

 **Convolutional Neural Network**
 - In deep learning, a convolutional neural network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
 They are also known as shift invariant or space invariant artificial neural networks, based on their shared-weights architecture and translation invariance characteristics.
+- Convolutional Neural Network are fully connected feed forward Neural Networks.
+Convolutional Neural Networks are very effective in reducing the number of parameters with losing on the quality of the models.
+Images have the high dimensionality which suits the above described abilities of the Convolutional Neural Networks.

 ```javascript
 model = tf.keras.models.Sequential([